Restore Desktop OS As EC2 Instance

-Amazon EC2 - is a virtual cloud compute engine.
-It allows you launch instances with various operating systems and manage them.
+Amazon EC2 is a virtual cloud compute engine providing running instances with various operating systems.

-CloudBerry Backup can perform disaster recovery straight to EC2 instance.
+CloudBerry Backup performs restore straight to an EC2 instance.

 Follow the steps below and spin up your desktop OS in the cloud.

 Your Windows instance should be BIOS-booted.
-Currently, Amazon EC2 service doesn’t have an option to enable UEFI booting of instances;
+Currently, the Amazon EC2 service doesn’t have an option to enable UEFI booting of instances

 During the restoration process you must select the “Create an AMI (Amazon Machine Image)” option.
 It will create an AMI in your AWS account before launching an EC2 instance;